r-dube/solarwinds/docs/_posts/2021-01-27-security-firms.md

 ---
 In this post, we document the list of Security firms attacked by UNC2452.
 While many of these firms were breached, some were not.

 In the notes below, we consider a firm to be breached via SUNBURST if UNC2452 proceeded to a second-stage C2 using the original SUNBURST malware embedded inside Orion [^netresec1].
-A firm is considered breached by means other than SUNBURST if UNC2452 established a presence inside the firm's IT infrastructure or exfiltrated data (by means other than SUNBURST).
+A firm is deemed to be breached by means other than SUNBURST if UNC2452 established a presence inside the its IT infrastructure or exfiltrated data (by means other than SUNBURST).

 #### FireEye
 * Attack disclosed: Dec 8, 2020 [^feye20201208]